Truck carrying highly flammable material catches fire on Ohio turnpike, video shows - NewsBreak

 One of the trucks was carrying a highly flammable resin or glue, officials said.

-Video from the Ohio Department of Transportation shows one of the engulfed trucks continuously bursting with flames later that night.$50K winning Powerball ticket sold in Terre Haute
+Video from the Ohio Department of Transportation shows one of the engulfed trucks continuously bursting with flames later that night.

 Video taken by WJW shows the damage left behind after the fires were extinguished.
 Earlier video shared by WJW also shows both trucks on fire, shortly after the incident.